 Receiving a kidney from a living donor is one of the options you may have.
-Here we will discuss the risks and benefits of receiving a living donor kidney.
+Discover the risks and benefits of receiving a living donor kidney.

 Why should I consider getting a living donor kidney?